YanzhaoW/vmmsc/README.md

 Detailed instructions on how to download, setup the installation, and install Qt are described in this set of [Qt installation slides](https://twiki.cern.ch/twiki/pub/Atlas/NSWVmmDaqSoftware/qt_installation_PDF.pdf).
 Please use these instructions to setup Qt for use with **VMM Software**.

+## Documentation

+The working principle of the calibration procedures of the slow control are described in:

+L. Scharenberg, Next-Generation Electronics for the Read-Out of Micro-Pattern Gaseous Detectors, PhD Thesis, Rheinische Friedrich-Wilhelms-Universität Bonn (2022), CERN-THESIS-2022-360. https://cds.cern.ch/record/2860765/

+The actual operation of the slow control GUI is shown in the [VMM3a/SRS documentation](https://vmm-srs.docs.cern.ch).

 ## Contact